What’s inside a wedding photojournalist’s bag?

 If there is anything out there that can help you make your work stand out, apart from your vision of course, then it has got to be the tools.
 The tools are what makes your vision come through more easily.
 If you don’t have the right tools it would be next to impossible to achieve what you may have envisioned.

 So it is imperative that you know what tools to carry and how to use them at the very instant when a moment presents itself.

-In this article we shall be discussing about the tools that would allow you to shoot a wedding in a style that is reminiscent of photojournalism.
+In this article, we shall be discussing the tools that would allow you to shoot a wedding in a style that is reminiscent of photojournalism.
 More aptly it is referred to as photojournalistic wedding photography.

 Tools of the trade

 So what are the tools that you should have on you as a wedding photojournalist on the day of the event?
 Wedding photojournalism uses many of the tools that traditional photojournalists use.
 Essentially what dominates the choice of tools is the approach that both genres of photographers have.
 They are actually candid photographers and that means they need to be able to use a fast shutter speed and a perspective that is close to the human eye.